 Our grounds are characterised by the number of large trees providing both shade and a basis for imaginative play.
 The original 1950s buildings provide an enclosed, secure feeling whilst our newer facilities, including a multi-purpose undercover assembly area, Early Childhood Centres and Library assist in the delivery of modern education programs.

-A school-wide Wi-Fi network allows students to pursue independent learning activities, utilising the laptop computers and iPads available in all classrooms.
-Our Library complements the Information and Learning Technology program and our purpose built Science/Art and Music rooms provide students with the facilities to enhance great educational outcomes.
+A school-wide WiFi network allows students to pursue independent learning activities, utilising iPads, available in all classrooms.
+Our Library complements the Digital Technologies program and our purpose-built Science/Art and Music rooms provide students with the facilities to enhance great educational outcomes.
+Year 6 students will shortly have access to a bank of laptops.

-There is a very active Parents and Citizens' Association developing social networks and with sub-committees managing such operations as the uniform shop, canteen and Safety House.
+There is a very active Parents and Citizens' Association developing social networks and with sub-committees managing such operations as the uniform shop and canteen.
 A School Board oversees our planning processes and enables community members to have meaningful input into programs and direction.

 On-site before and after school child care facilities, provided through Mulberry Tree, enable the children of working parents to have a seamless transition from 'care to classroom'.
 The service is also available during school holidays ensuring children stay within a familiar and secure environment.